WaylonWalker/waylonwalker.com/pages/blog/should-i-switch-to-zeit-now.md

 ---
 templateKey: blog-post
-tags: []
+tags:
+  - webdev
 title: Should I switch to Zeit Now
 date: 2020-02-06T22:38:00Z
 published: true
 description: Should I switch to Zeit Now.
 Netlify build times are starting to creep in.
 ---

 ## Netlify